 There are different types of NSP service delivery in Victoria, including:

 Needle and Syringe Program outlets in Victoria

-Needle and Syringe Program location are available across Victoria.
+Needle and Syringe Program locations are situated across Victoria.